tarankalra1/coawst2coawstinterptools/README.md

+The main codebase in the repository is "create_ROMS_forcing".
+It helps to create a forcing file every hour or at any other frequency for forcing the bigger (coarser) model grid solution to a smaller/inner/refined model grid solution.
+If the forcing is imposed every hour, the files get larger in size.
+Therefore, we follow two strategies:
+a) first we save the structure of 3d and 4d vars in Step 1 that gets replaced using scatinterp.
+b) Break down the forcing to have a file generated separately for northern, eastern, western bc.

+In this case, step 2 first creates the forcing only for northern bc.
+That can be easily changed.
+Step 3, Step 4 append to the forcing file by incorporating eastern and western boundaries.

+In this code, temperature and salinity were separately added because of the nature of the problem.
+There were 6 sand classes.
+All of that can be easily modified.

+Always run the code for "1 day"  of forcing file generation and test.

+The code could also be improved to concatenate two different contiguous periods of time if forcing files start to become "huge".
+For that the "time" array needs to be modified.

 Functions to use a coarse/outer grid and its solution to create boundary forcing file for a refined grid.
 Both are COAWST solution and grids.

 Boundary forcing file generation codes: